HOW TO GET TO HUMBER STREET SESH

 Q. Where is HSS?

-A. Humber Street Sesh is held on the East side of Hull’s vibrant Marina.
-The postcode is HU1 1TU.
+A. Humber Street Sesh is to be held on the East and West side of Hull’s vibrant marina on Friday 2nd and Saturday 3rd August.
 Festival Location.

 Q. Arriving via train or bus

-A. The HSS site is around 20-25 minute walk from the Hull Paragon Interchange, HSS recommend visitors access the site by walking under the Myton Bridge flyover which is on High Street.
+A. The HSS site is about 20 minute walk from the Hull Paragon Interchange.
+HSS are suggesting visitors access the site by walking under the Myton Bridge flyover which is on High Street or Railway Street via the Castle Street crossing.

 Q. Arriving by Car

-A. There is no parking available onsite for festival visitors, however many car parks are open across the city.
-Local car parks include : Princes Quay (HU1 2PQ), King William House Car Park (HU1 1RS).
-Please check car park closing times when planning your journey to HSS.
+A. There is no parking available on site for festival visitors, however many car parks are open across the city with local car parks being: Princes Quay (HU1 2PQ), King William House Car Park (HU1 1RS) – please check car park closing times when planning your journey to HSS.

 Q. Is there a site map and programme?